-As an example, the capacities of absorption of the CO2 by the ocean by dissolution and photosynthesis could reach their limits if the ocean does not then itself become a producer of CO2 due to the increase in temperature.
+As an example, the capacities of absorption of the CO_2 by the ocean by dissolution and photosynthesis could reach their limits if the ocean does not then itself become a producer of CO_2 due to the increase in temperature.
 The greenhouse effect would be even greater.

-Changes to the climate suggest a multiplication of extreme climatic events, a rise in the waters, etc. which will thus affect environments which have been weakened • Accumulation of fossil organic matter (no extraction)

-• Development of human societies with no major impact on the balance established between the atmosphere and biodiversity since the Jurassic period because they have been managed on a short-term basis, with no consideration for the risks and the capacities of the ecosystem to survive and continue to evolve after disruption (resilience).
+Changes to the climate suggest a multiplication of extreme climatic events, a rise in the waters, etc. which will thus affect environments which have been weakened because they have been managed on a short-term basis, with no consideration for the risks and the capacities of the ecosystem to survive and continue to evolve after disruption (resilience).
 Thus mangroves which are so often decimated to develop aquaculture and urban development remain the best form of coastal protection, vegetation, the best way of protecting the soil from leaching and erosion and the biodiversity of ecosystems the best means of avoiding or limiting invasion by unwanted species.